gnunn1/tilix/README.md

 * Experimental trigger support (Requires patched VTE, see [wiki ](https://github.com/gnunn1/terminix/wiki/Automatic-(Triggered)-Profile-Switching))

-The application was written using GTK 3 and an effort was made to conform to Gnome Human Interface Guidelines (HIG).
+The application was written using GTK 3 and an effort was made to conform to GNOME Human Interface Guidelines (HIG).
 As a result, it does use CSD (i.e. the GTK HeaderBar) though it can be disabled if necessary.
-Other than Gnome, only Unity has been tested officially though users have had success with other desktop environments.
+Other than GNOME, only Unity has been tested officially though users have had success with other desktop environments.

 At this point in time the application has been tested to varying degrees with the following distros: